ejans/odoo_new_api_guideline/source/decorator.rst

 @api.model
 ----------

-This decorator will convert old API calls to decorated function to new API signature.
+This decorator will convert old API calls to a decorated function to the new API signature.
 It allows to be polite when migrating code. ::

     @api.model